adam-mehdi/adam-mehdi.github.io/_posts/2021-01-09-Image Similarity.md

 Let’s begin where we can get a clear view of the whole project: at the end.

-The `SimilarityFinder` class is my modularized version of the inference pipeline, and once we understand its three methods, we will have grokked the essence of the project. `SimilarityFinder` strings together two models, a classifier that predicts the breed of a pet and a comparison (`Siamese`) model that determines whether two images are 'similar'.
+The `SimilarityFinder` class is my modularized version of the inference pipeline, and once we understand its three methods, we will have grokked the essence of the project. `SimilarityFinder` strings together two models, a classifier that predicts the breed of a pet and a comparison (`Siamese`) model that determines whether two images are similar.
 We use them to predict the image in our comparison image files that is most similar to the input image.

 ``` python
 class SimilarityFinder: